 Join-Ask-Share with HANDS in Autism® : Open Office Hours

-Join us online for a question and answer session on Tuesday or Thursday, from 3:30-5:00pm EST. Email firstname.lastname@example.org for more information.
+Join us online for a question and answer session on Tuesday, Wednesday and/or Thursday, from 3:30-5:00pm EST. Email firstname.lastname@example.org for more information.
 Register online via ZOOM one week before the session you want to join.

 Individual or group services and programming:

 Initial sessions will focus on skills assessment and goal development to provide direction for future sessions.
 Sessions are structured to address the identified academic, behavioral, and/or functional goals.
 Skills and interventions will be individualized but may be addressed in either an individual or group setting depending on the format best able to target the prioritized goals at that time.